EXPLAINER: Federal charges against 3 cops in Floyd killing

 Associated Press

-MINNEAPOLIS (AP) — Three former officers who were with Derek Chauvin during the arrest that led to George Floyd’s killing face federal trial on charges they violated the Black man’s civil rights.
-A jury was selected Thursday in the federal case against J. Kueng, Thomas Lane and Tou Thao.
-Opening statements are set for Monday.
+MINNEAPOLIS (AP) — Three former officers who were with Derek Chauvin during the arrest that led to George Floyd’s killing are on trial on charges they violated the Black man’s civil rights.
+In opening statements Monday, a prosecutor accused J. Kueng, Thomas Lane and Tou Thao of standing by as Chauvin “slowly killed George Floyd right in front of them.”

+One defense attorney countered that Chauvin, the senior officer, called the shots that day.

 WHAT HAPPENED?